Norway Maple

 KISMA Management Practices

 Norway maple is difficult to remove for its ability to produce large amounts of seedlings and dominate the understory.
-It was also widely spread by humans as an ornamental in the past before it was categorized as an invasive species, it can still be found in many yards.
-The best time to remove them is when they are saplings or before they’re able to produce seeds if they are mature.
+It was also widely spread by humans as an ornamental in the past, before it was categorized as an invasive species, meaning it can still be found in many yards.
+The best time to remove Norway maple is when they are saplings or before they’re able to produce seeds if they are mature.

 1. loosen soil around saplings with a shovel